heldrida/reactjs-api-test/README.md

 	### Prerequisities

-	Before you start, generate API key from Google youtube and copy the api_keys.example.js as api_keys.js and place your generated key there!
+	Before you start, generate API key from Google youtube and copy the api_keys.example.js as api_keys.js and place your generated key there ( use the following link for more info: https://developers.google.com/youtube/registering_an_application * this is the valid url at the time this document was written, search otherwise )

 	```
 	NodeJS + NPM